MSc in Sustainable Urban Development

 Assessment

-For each teaching week, you will complete a 3,000 word essay on that theme.
-The first essay is formative and will provide you with feedback at the start of your studies.
-The remaining seven essay assignments are summative and count towards your MSc assessment.
+For each teaching week, you will complete an essay of up to 3,000 words on that theme.
+The first essay is formative and will provide you with valuable feedback at the start of your studies.
+The remaining seven essay assignments are summative.

-You will spend the latter half of the second year concentrating on a 15,000-word research dissertation.
-You will define your own dissertation topic over the first year with the guidance of your course tutor.
+You will spend the latter half of the second year working on a 15,000-word research dissertation.
+You will define your own dissertation topic, with the guidance of your supervisor.
 Training in research skills is built into the course delivery, in order to help you make the most of this opportunity.

 Associated organisations

-The programme runs in partnership with The Prince's Foundation, and is an accredited course within the Royal Institution of Chartered Surveyors University Partnership.
+The programme runs in partnership with The King's Foundation and is an accredited course within the Royal Institution of Chartered Surveyors University Partnership.

 Teaching staff